ribbondz/gsv/README.md

 gsv stats a.txt           // has header, separator "," (default)
-gsv stats -n a.txt        // no header gsv stats -s \t a.txt     // tab separator gsv partition --help      // help info on all flags
+gsv stats -n a.txt        // no header gsv stats -s \t a.txt     // tab separator gsv stats --help      // help info on all flags

 statistics table.
 +------+--------+------+--------+---------------------+---------------------+----------+------------+------------+